Jerry Walker

+Early life

+Walker was born on February 12, 1939, just south of Ada, Oklahoma, at Pecan Grove.
+He was raised with two brothers and a sister by his parents Annie Elizabeth (Rhodes) and Oliver Ansel Walker on a farm at Byng, Oklahoma, where he attended Byng High School, graduating in 1957.
+He had a 52–1 record pitching at Byng.

+Baltimore Orioles pitching coach Harry Brecheen, who was a native Oklahoman who grew up and lived in Ada, had scouted Walker and was impressed by his pitching control.
+Walker signed with the Orioles as a "bonus baby" out of Ada's Byng High School on June 28, 1957, for a reported signing bonus of $60,000.
+He continued his education at East Central University.

 Pitching career

-A member of the Orioles' fabled "Kiddie Corps" of young pitchers signed in the late 1950s (others included Milt Pappas, Steve Barber and Chuck Estrada), Walker is one of a very few players to have gone straight to the Major Leagues without ever playing a game in the minor leagues.
+A member of the Orioles' and general manager/manager Paul Richards fabled "Kiddie Corps" of young pitchers signed in the late 1950s or 1960 (others included Milt Pappas, Steve Barber, Jack Fisher, and Chuck Estrada), Walker is one of a very few players to have gone straight to the Major Leagues without ever playing a game in the minor leagues.
+He pitched for the Orioles eight days (or alternatively reported, six weeks) after graduating high school and/or signing with the Orioles.

 In his debut, on July 6, 1957, against the Boston Red Sox, he failed to retire a batter, issuing bases on balls to Mickey Vernon and Jackie Jensen, then uncorking a wild pitch.
 Walker then was lifted from the game, but both runners scored, giving Walker an earned run average of infinity coming out of his first MLB game.
+When Brecheen came out to the mound to ask the 18-year old what was wrong that day, Walker responded that he had never seen that many people in his life.
 However, he was consistently more effective as the season progressed, and threw a four-hit, complete game shutout against the Washington Senators on September 4, beating Camilo Pascual 1–0 for his first big-league victory.
+This was the first win by one of Paul Richards bonus babies.

+He played the bulk of the 1958 season with the Knoxville Smokies of the Single-A Southern Atlantic League, with an 18–4 win-loss record and 2.61 earned run average (ERA).